vikram087/icam-superconducticity-repository/kubernetes/README.md

 This guide provides steps for setting up the ICAM Materials Database project using Kubernetes.

+> Note: This setup is currently in progress, so it is not complete

 ## Table of Contents
 - [Setup](#setup)
   - [1.
 Clone the Repository](#1-clone-the-repository)